16

 Where

-• XDG-Desktop-Portal-GTK - a default expansion package for most functions associated with OS (launching applications, file selection, printing, OS settings, bunch of GNOME-KEYRING keys, etc.)
+• xdg-desktop-portal-gtk - default extension package for most OS-related functions (launching applications, selecting a file, printing, OS settings, gnome-keyring, etc.)

 • XDG_RUNTIME_DIR